Assistant Deputy Minister for Europe, the Middle East and the Maghreb, Global Affairs Canada

 Master of Arts, International Affairs (’92)

 In 1982, NPSIA student Alexandra Bugailiskis joined the then-Department of External Affairs.
 She had finished her coursework—but not her Master’s thesis—when in 1984 she was off to her first posting in Ghana.
-It was a difficult time for the country and she remembers the empty store shelves.
+She remembers seeing empty store shelves as Ghana struggled economically.

 Following her experience in Ghana, Ms. Bugailiskis worked on the successful campaign for Canada’s election to the UN Security Council, which led to a project that changed the course of her career—assisting Namibia with its transition to independence.